dullage/Home-AssistantConfig/readme.md

 * Nest Thermostat.
 * Broadlink RM Mini IR blaster for AV control.
 * Motion detection for some lighting effects (Xiaomi Motion Sensors).
-* The heating turns itself off as we goto bed (**/automations/bedtime.yaml** or **/scripts/alexaRoutines.yaml**:alexa_goodnight).
+* The heating turns itself off as we goto bed ([bedtime.yaml](/automations/bedtime.yaml)).
 * All lights turn off if everyone leaves the house.
-Lights turn on (at night) when someone comes home (/automations/locationLights.yaml).
+Lights turn on (at night) when someone comes home ([locationLights.yaml](/automations/locationLights.yaml)).
 * ESP8266 controlled ceiling lights (see [this forum post](https://community.home-assistant.io/t/esp8266-sonoff-controlled-ceiling-lights/24141)).
-* Double toggle a wall switch to perform a special function e.g. turn off every light on that floor (see [this repo](https://github.com/Dullage/SwitchedSonoffSimple) and **/automations/switchDoubleToggles.yaml**).
+* Double toggle a wall switch to perform a special function e.g. turn off every light on that floor (see [this repo](https://github.com/Dullage/SwitchedSonoffSimple) and [switchDoubleToggles.yaml](/automations/switchDoubleToggles.yaml)).
-* iOS notifications when the doorbell is pressed (**/automations/doorbell.yaml**).
+* iOS notifications when the doorbell is pressed ([doorbell.yaml](/automations/doorbell.yaml)).
 These include a video of the person walking up the path (see [this forum post](https://community.home-assistant.io/t/blink-camera-as-video-doorbell/65844)).
-* iOS notifications if we both leave the house but a door is left open (**/automations/locationDoorWarning.yaml**).
+* iOS notifications if we both leave the house but a door or window is left open ([locationDoorWarning.yaml](/automations/locationDoorWarning.yaml)).
 * RaspberryPi Screen running HADashboard.
 Screen turns on and off based on motion by the screen.
 * Smart Microwave!
 See [this forum post](https://community.home-assistant.io/t/making-my-microwave-smart-ish/89843) and [this automation](/automations/microwave.yaml).